Revised June 8, 2018

-While Mr. Martin did strongly point out then and in subsequent stories, various awful inequities thrown at the Indigenous that cause significant and terrible consequences, I could not let that one sentence go.
+While Mr. Martin did strongly point out in that and subsequent stories, the various awful inequities thrown at the Indigenous that cause significant and terrible consequences, I could not let that one sentence go.

 “Racism isn’t the culprit, but that doesn’t change the fact that the challenges faced by Canada’s Aboriginal Peoples have long remained out of sight and mind to many”, says former Liberal prime minister Paul Martin.